-- A.2.10.
-Clerical and support staff must be provided to the program, consistent with institutional practice, to meet programmatic, administrative, fieldwork and doctoral capstone requirements, including support for any portion of the program offered by distance education. - A.2.13.
-Appropriate and sufficient equipment and supplies must be provided by the institution for student use during the didactic, fieldwork, and doctoral capstone components of the curriculum.
+A.2.8.
+Clerical and support staff must be provided to the program, consistent with institutional practice, to meet programmatic, administrative, fieldwork and doctoral capstone requirements, including support for any portion of the program offered by distance education.

-Students must be given access and opportunity to use the evaluative and treatment methodologies that reflect current evidence-based practice in the geographic area served by the program.
+A.2.11.
+The institution must provide the student with access to and use of sufficient equipment, supplies, and treatment methodologies at all locations where education is provided by the program.
+The equipment, supplies, and treatment methodologies must reflect current evidence-based practice in the geographic area served by the program during the didactic, fieldwork and capstone components of the curriculum.

-- A.3.7.
-Advising related to professional coursework, professional behaviors, fieldwork education, and the doctoral capstone must be the responsibility of the occupational therapy faculty. - A.4.7.
-The program must have a documented and published policy to ensure that students complete all graduation, fieldwork, and the doctoral capstone requirements in a timely manner.
-This policy must include a statement that all Level II fieldwork and the doctoral capstone must be completed within a time frame established by the program. - A.4.8.
-Records regarding student admission, enrollment, fieldwork, doctoral capstone, and achievement must be maintained and kept in a secure setting consistent with Family Educational Rights and Privacy Act regulations.
-Grades and credits for courses must be recorded on students' transcripts and permanently maintained by the sponsoring institution.
+A.3.3.
+The program must have documented and published criteria for successful completion of each segment of the educational program to ensure that students complete all graduation requirements in a timely manner.
+Graduation requirements must be given in advance to each student.
+The published documents must include a statement that all Level II fieldwork and the doctoral capstone must be completed within a time frame established by the program.
+The program must describe how retention practices support the needs of its diverse student population to complete the program.

-- A.5.2.
-The curriculum design must include course objectives and learning activities demonstrating preparation and application of in-depth knowledge in practice skills, research skills, administration, leadership, program and policy development, advocacy, education, or theory through a combination of a capstone experience and a capstone project. - A.6.1.
+A.3.5.
+The program must have a process for student advisement by faculty who are occupational therapy practitioners in the program.
+Advisement must be documented and occur on a regular basis in the following areas:

+- Conduct and responsibilities to enter the profession

+- Student progress and academic standing

+- Fieldwork education

+- Doctoral capstone.

+A.4.6.
+All student records must be maintained including student admission, enrollment, fieldwork, doctoral capstone, academic achievement, and student transcripts.
+These records must be kept in a secure setting consistent with Family Educational Rights and Privacy Act regulations and the sponsoring institutional policies.

+A.6.1.
 The program must document a current strategic plan that articulates the program's future vision and scholarship agenda, which guides the program (e.g., faculty recruitment and professional growth, scholarship, changes in the curriculum design, priorities in academic resources, procurement of fieldwork and doctoral capstone sites).
-A program strategic plan must reflect a minimum of a 3-year period and include, but need not be limited to: - Evidence that the plan is based on program evaluation and an analysis of external and internal environments. - Long-term goals that address the vision and mission of both the institution and the program, as well as specific needs of the program. - Specific measurable action steps with expected timelines by which the program will reach its long-term goals. - Person(s) responsible for action steps. - Evidence of periodic updating of action steps and long-term goals as they are met or as circumstances change. - A.6.3.
-Programs must routinely secure and document sufficient qualitative and quantitative information to allow for analysis about the extent to which the program is meeting its stated goals and objectives to inform strategic changes.
-This must include, but need not be limited to: - Faculty effectiveness in their assigned teaching responsibilities. - Effectiveness of instructional design. - Students' competency in professional behaviors. - Students' progression through the program. - Student retention rates. - Fieldwork and doctoral capstone performance evaluation. - Student evaluation of fieldwork and the doctoral capstone experience. - Evaluation of doctoral capstone outcomes. - Student satisfaction with the program. - Graduates' performance on the NBCOT certification exam. - Graduates' job placement and performance as determined by employer satisfaction. - Graduates' scholarly activity (e.g., presentations, publications, grants obtained, state and national leadership positions, awards).
+A program strategic plan must reflect a minimum of a 3-year period and include:

+- Evidence that the plan is based on program evaluation and an analysis of external and internal environments. - Long-term goals that address the vision and mission of both the institution and the program, as well as specific needs of the program. - Specific measurable action steps with expected timelines by which the program will reach its long-term goals. - Person(s) responsible for action steps. - Evidence of periodic updating of action steps and long-term goals as they are met or as circumstances change.

-Programs must routinely and systematically analyze data to determine the extent to which the program is meeting its stated goals and objectives.
-An annual report summarizing analysis of data and planned action responses must be maintained.
+A.6.3.
+The program must routinely secure and document formative and summative data which will assure the program is meeting its stated goals and objectives.
+The program must demonstrate how data analysis informed program growth and strategic changes each academic year.
+Program evaluation must include: Student Data:

+- Retention rates - Academic and fieldwork performance

+Faculty Data:

+Effectiveness in assigned teaching responsibilities

+Program Data:

+- Student satisfaction with the program

+- Student evaluation of fieldwork experience

+- Student evaluation of doctoral capstone

+- Evaluation of doctoral capstone outcomes.

+- Graduates' performance on the NBCOT certification exam

+- Graduates' job placement

+- Employer satisfaction with graduates' performance

+- Graduates' scholarly activity (e.g., presentations, publications, grants obtained, state and national leadership positions, awards)

-The results of ongoing evaluation must be appropriately reflected in the program's strategic plan, curriculum, and other dimensions of the program (pp. 10-24).
+A report summarizing analysis of data and planned action responses must be maintained annually.
+The results of ongoing evaluation must be appropriately reflected in the program's strategic plan, curriculum, and other dimensions of the program.